 Off-Campus Programs & Academic Outreach

-Dual enrollment, taking college courses while still in high school, allows students to get a jump start on their college careers and equips them for college success.
+Dual/Concurrent enrollment, taking college courses while still in high school, allows students to take Mid Michigan College courses on campus, online, or at their high school.

 Early Colleges are partnerships between a college and high school or intermediate school district that allow high school students to graduate with both their high school diploma and an associate degree (or 60 transferable college credits).
 These programs receive State of Michigan designations, recognizing the Early College as a 5-year, state-funded entity.